The Green (band): Black & White (2019)

 On March 22, 2019, The Green released their fifth album, Black & White, an acoustic take on their greatest hits.
-Most of the album was recorded at Hurley Studios, where they recorded Hawai'i '13.
+Most of the album was recorded at Hurley Studios, where they recorded Hawaiʻi '13.
 The album was mixed/mastered by Danny Kalb.
 The Green was awarded "Group of the Year" at the 2019 Island Music Awards.

-"My Hawai'i" & The Hawai'i People Fund
+"My Hawaiʻi" & The Hawaiʻi People Fund

-On December 20, 2019, The Green released a single titled, "My Hawai'i" which featured fellow multiple time winners of Na Hoku Hanohano Awards Sean Na'auao, Kaumakaiwa, and Kumu Hina.
+On December 20, 2019, The Green released a single titled, "My Hawaiʻi" which featured fellow multiple time winners of Na Hoku Hanohano Awards Sean Naʻauao, Kaumakaiwa, and Kumu Hina.
 Since they started, The Green has been a vocal supporter of Hawaiian rights and a model of what it's like to be young, modern Hawaiian natives.
-And "My Hawai'i" is their latest anthem for the Hawaiian nation.
-The band and their label, Easy Star Records donated the proceeds from the track to The Hawai'i People's Fund (HPF), which has helped to support, build capacity, and amplify the impact of grassroots social change movements in Hawaii since 1972.
+And "My Hawaiʻi" is their latest anthem for the Hawaiian nation.
+The band and their label, Easy Star Records donated the proceeds from the track to The Hawaiʻi People's Fund (HPF), which has helped to support, build capacity, and amplify the impact of grassroots social change movements in Hawaii since 1972.

-Ikaika Antone who co-wrote the song, explains, "'My Hawai'i' is about the ever changing landscape of Hawai'i.
+Ikaika Antone who co-wrote the song, explains, "'My Hawaiʻi' is about the ever changing landscape of Hawaiʻi.
 These changes we feel are often not in the best interest of the land or its people.
-It is a song that speaks of the beauty of Hawai'i, and of the importance to protect it.
-'My Hawai'i' is inspired by the strength and courage of our Hawaiian people, and that we as stewards of this land set the right example, so that our keiki [children] may have the tools to continue to move Hawai'i in the right direction."
+It is a song that speaks of the beauty of Hawaiʻi, and of the importance to protect it.
+'My Hawaiʻi' is inspired by the strength and courage of our Hawaiian people, and that we as stewards of this land set the right example, so that our keiki [children] may have the tools to continue to move Hawaiʻi in the right direction."